navirobayo/navirobayo/README.md

 <!--END_SECTION:waka-->

-⚫ Hello there
+⚫ Hello there,

-⚫ I'm currently working on Mi Terra App, an app to manage farming businesses

-⚫ Check out all of my work in the [Google Play Store](https://play.google.com/store/apps/dev?id=8134108822411179352)
+⚫ Check out Mi Terra App, an app to manage farming businesses, available now in the [Google Play Store](https://play.google.com/store/apps/dev?id=8134108822411179352)

-⚫ Feel free to message me, we can talk about mobile development, tattoos or motorbikes [ [Discord](https://discord.com/invite/M4wTh36A3N) ]
+⚫ Feel free to message me on [Discord](https://discord.com/invite/M4wTh36A3N), we can talk about programming, tattoos or motorbikes